Disabled woman has car stolen, completely wrecked

 GRAND RAPIDS, Mich. — A woman living with multiple disabilities is left reeling after her only vehicle was stolen and then wrecked.

-Early Sunday afternoon, 70-year-old Barbara Brown stopped by the Speedway gas station near the intersection of Leonard Street and Turner Avenue to fill up her tank.
+Early Sunday afternoon, 55-year-old Barbara Brown stopped by the Speedway gas station near the intersection of Leonard Street and Turner Avenue to fill up her tank.

-She left her car running while she went inside to pay.
+She pulled her car up next to the front doors and then left her car running while she went inside to pay.
 She was gone no more than three minutes.

 When Brown walked back out to the parking lot, her car was nowhere to be found.